Yuli Gurriel Preview, Player Props: Marlins vs. Dodgers

 Yuli Gurriel vs. Dodgers Preview, Player Prop Bets - August 19

-On Saturday, Yuli Gurriel (.321 slugging percentage in past 10 games, with no home runs) and the Miami Marlins face the Los Angeles Dodgers, whose starting pitcher will be Caleb Ferguson.
-First pitch is at 3:00 PM ET.
+The Miami Marlins, including Yuli Gurriel (.321 slugging percentage in past 10 games, including no home run), battle starting pitcher Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Dodgers.
+He had a hitless performance in his most recent game (0-for-1) against the Dodgers.

 Yuli Gurriel Game Info & Props vs. the Dodgers